Self-Defi/Graduation-Vaults-Foundation/docs/donor-transparency.md

 ## Why Graduation Vaults Exist

-Graduation Vaults exist to solve a common problem in education funding:

-Donors want to support students, but traditional donation systems make it difficult to verify where funds go, how they are protected, and whether they reach the intended student.

-Graduation Vaults provide a **direct, transparent, and protected pathway** from donor contribution to student benefit — without relying on trust in any single institution or individual.
+Graduation Vaults exist to provide a direct, transparent, and protected pathway from donor contribution to student benefit — without relying on trust in any single institution or individual.

+They replace discretionary control with cryptographically enforced governance.

 ---

 ## What Happens When You Donate

-When you donate to a Graduation Vault:
+When you donate:

-- Your donation goes **directly into a digital vault** created for a specific student
+- Your donation goes directly into a vault created for a specific student
-- The vault is secured by multiple independent signers
 - No single person or organization can access the funds alone
 - Funds remain locked until graduation or documented hardship
+- All activity is publicly verifiable

 There are no pooled accounts, discretionary transfers, or hidden reallocations.